 To describe and justify an ongoing research programme focussed on models and physics learning.

-In a manner consistent with the northern European construct of didactics (see for example [7]), this research programme takes two significantly interrelated beginning points – the discipline of physics and the learner of physics.
+In a manner consistent with the northern European construct of didactics (e.g. [7]), this research programme takes two significantly interrelated beginning points – the discipline of physics and the learner of physics.

 Theoretical framework

-Models and modelling are central in the discipline of physics and consequently should also be in the learning and teaching of physics (e.g. [8, 9]).
+Models and modelling are central in the discipline of physics and thus should also be in the learning and teaching of physics (e.g. [8, 9]).
 Models describe key characteristics of observed phenomena, events or processes by using scientific representations in order to make explanations and testable predictions.
 Essential components of a model are the target phenomenon or system, and assumptions and simplifications used to focus on relevant features and representations that depict scientific concepts, relations and principles in ways that create a model with explanatory and predictive power.

 Modelling is the “dynamic process of constructing and using models” [9].
 This is widely recognized in the content development of physics; it is also critical to students’ conceptual development in physics.
 [10] added to the elements of construction and deployment in the practice of modelling also the evaluation and revision thereof.
-They further emphasized that students should understanding the nature and purpose of models that guide and motivate the practice of physics.
+They further emphasized that students should understand the nature and purpose of models that guide and motivate the practice of physics.

 Since [8] advocated modelling as instructional method it has developed into an efficient approach towards meaningful science learning in which students’ existing mental models are re-constructed systematically and intentionally towards the consensus models of the scientific theory (mathematized scientific models) [6].